 Compensated absences are recognized for the number of paid leave days (including holiday entitlement) remaining at the end of each reporting period.
-They are included in Trade and Other Payables account in the interim consolidated statement of financial position at the undiscounted amount that the Group expects to pay as a result of the unused entitlement.
+They are included in Trade and Other Payables account in the consolidated statement of financial position at the undiscounted amount that the Group expects to pay as a result of the unused entitlement.

-2.21 Borrowing Costs
+2.22 Borrowing Costs

-Borrowing costs are recognized as expense in the period in which they are incurred, except to the extent that they are capitalized.
-Borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are capitalized as part of the cost of such asset.
+Borrowing costs, which consists of interest and other costs that the Group incurs in connection with borrowing of funds, are recognized as expenses in the period in which they are incurred, except to the extent that they are capitalized.
+Borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset (i.e., an asset that takes a substantial period of time to get ready for its intended use or sale) are capitalized as part of cost of such asset.
 The capitalization of borrowing costs commences when expenditures for the asset and borrowing costs are being incurred and activities that are necessary to prepare the asset for its intended use or sale are in progress.
 Capitalization ceases when substantially all such activities are complete.